 Dalvi Humzah Aesthetic Training (DHTA) offers in-depth medical courses to medical professionals, designed to boost knowledge and skills within specific anatomical areas.

 As the business has evolved, so too should the site – DHTA asked Cosmetic Digital to create a modern presence that incorporated interactive elements and video, as well as functionality to both book and pay for courses online.

-The site had a full overhaul, with new imagery produced, exciting designs incorporated and a fresh look at copy.
+The site had a full overhaul, with new imagery produced, exciting designs incorporated and a fresh look at the copy.
 Here are our top 5 features.

 A move away from the more static and rigid image-based appearance of the old site was a must.
-Now, the site features bespoke video content on the homepage, which not only commands interest, but holds it, giving an insight into the team behind the brand and showing the founder, Dalvi Humzah, working behind the scenes.
+Now, the site features bespoke video content on the homepage, which not only commands interest but holds it, giving an insight into the team behind the brand and showing the founder, Dalvi Humzah, working behind the scenes.

 In addition, our new design moves on from flat, 2D text, instead bringing animation to the table with paragraphs that slide in and out and links that pop up and change colour – with functionally programmed right down to the reviews.

 A way to book